archeranimesh/pelicanBlog/content/articles/publishing-blog-github-pages.md

 ## The first Repository ##

-We should now create out first Repository onto github.
+We should now create our first Repository onto github.
 Click on the `+` icon which shows this drop down.

 ![Create repo]({filename}../images/githubAccount/createRepo.png "The create repo link")

-and click on the option `New Repository ` as shown above.
+And click on the option `New Repository ` as shown above.

 This will open up a page with looks like this